“In poor posture the muscles are doing a part of the job of the bones.”

 …The more I understand about hypermobility, the more obvious it becomes that our method is a great tool for helping anyone with this ‘condition’.

 Pacing ourselves: many of the people who find themselves drawn to Feldenkrais acknowledge an inability to pace themselves in everyday activity.
-We are often the people who derail ourselves when healing from an injury by attempting too much too soon, and many of my students arrive at a lesson feeling guilty because they were “doing so well” and then they did six hours of gardening without a break, and their condition worsened accordingly.
+We are often the people who derail ourselves when healing from an injury by attempting too much too soon, and many of my students arrive at their hands-on or group lesson feeling guilty because they were “doing so well” and then they did six hours of gardening without a break, and their condition worsened accordingly.
 Learning to stop before it hurts too much to continue is a valuable life lesson in so many areas – it may well be the life skill that people struggle with the most…

 Qi–Essensuality Consciousness Training